Apply to hold an event in a park or open space

 *The use of a gazebo for a small picnic or party is permitted without our approval, as long as it is safely erected and it does not cause damage to the ground.

-If you are unsure if your proposal will be classed as an event, please email firstname.lastname@example.org before you apply.
+If you are unsure if your proposal will be classed as an event, please email firstname.lastname@example.org to seek clarification.

 There are several things that you must do before you start your application.